 - Group Number of in-kind days that members are contributing to this PDS on their own property, at other trial site(s), attending workshops, courses etc. Define as number of days. - Sponsors PDS groups are encouraged to obtain sponsorship for inputs where possible. - Other funding sources Will your group be applying for, or already have, funding from other sources for this project? - If Government Department Officers are assisting in your project on an unpaid basis please estimate their time.

 Simply complete the summary tables in the application form.
-See examples below for further assistance.
+See the examples below, based on a three-year project using maximum budget, for further assistance.